Expensify/App/docs/articles/new-expensify/workspaces/Create-expense-categories.md

 - Any expense rules for your workspace take priority over Expensify’s automatic categories.
 - Expensify won’t automatically add a category to an expense if it is already manually assigned a category.

-Expensify’s automatic categories are specific to each workspace.
-If you are part of multiple workspaces, you’ll want to ensure the right workspace is active before creating an expense.
-Your active workspace is the most recently selected one.
-To change the active workspace, click your profile image or icon, then click Workspaces and select the correct workspace before you create the expense.

 {% include faq-begin.md %}
 **Can I edit my categories on a submitted expense report?**